 Enjoy ultra crispy gluten-free zucchini fries with this easy oven-baked or air fryer recipe.
-Tender, fresh zucchini sticks are coated with a golden Parmesan, almond flour breading so not only are they savory and delicious, but grain-free, gluten-free, and low carb.
-This deceptively healthy recipe is guaranteed to be a family-favorite, both with kids and adults!
+Tender, fresh zucchini sticks are coated with a golden Parmesan, almond flour breading so not only are they savory and delicious, but made without bread crumbs and are grain-free.
+This family-friendly recipe includes an easy shake and bake prep method for even faster breading!

 Living in the midwest means a bounty of fresh zucchini in the summer months.
 These delicious veggies can grow relentlessly, meaning every summer I pull out my gluten-free zucchini recipe collection and enjoy them every which way!

 Gluten-free zucchini fries continue to be the most requested recipe among my family.
-The kids love the crispy, cheesy breading and I love that they not only taste amazing, but are also gluten-free, grain-free, and low carb!
+The kids love the crispy, cheesy breading and I love that they are made without bread crumbs, only almond flour, so I don’t have to mess around with speciality ingredients.

-When preparing them for my larger family I often use the baked zucchini fries method because you can make more at one time.
-However, if you have a smaller crowd, making them in an air fryer is also an option that yields equally crispy results!
+When prepping them for my larger family I often use the baked method because you can make more at one time.
+However, if you have a smaller crowd, making them in an air fryer is an option that yields equally crispy results!

-Since following a gluten-free diet, I’ve learned to adapt timeless zucchini recipes, like baked zucchini fries, into a version without breadcrumbs while keeping that classic flavor.
-This recipe uses almond flour and grated parmesan for the coating, so there is no need to make make GF bread crumbs beforehand!
+Since following a gluten-free diet, I’ve learned to adapt timeless zucchini recipes, like baked zucchini fries, into a version that maintains an old school, classic texture and flavor.
+This recipe uses an almond flour and grated parmesan coating, so there is no need to make make or buy GF bread crumbs beforehand. #dinnerprepbonus 😎

-If you happen to have a bounty of zucchini to use up as well, roasted zucchini makes an equally delicious gluten-free side dish or try almond flour zucchini bread for another low carb treat!
+If you happen to have a bounty of zucchini to use up as well, then I recommend checking out this roasted zucchini recipe (never soggy) as an equally delicious GF side dish or bake up our family’s favorite loaf – moist, fluffy almond flour zucchini bread.
+I’m never short of zucchini recipe ideas so hit me up for more!

-Gluten-free zucchini sticks recipe uses a grain-free combination of almond flour and parmesan for the breading, but you may also replace the almond flour with an equal amount of gluten-free bread crumbs.
+Homemade zucchini fries uses a grain-free combo of almond flour and parm for the breading, but you may also replace the almond flour with an equal amount of GF bread crumbs or panko.

-- Zucchini (courgettes) – For the best taste, use small zucchini instead of the larger ones.
+- Zucchini (courgettes) – I highly recommend using small zucchini instead of the larger ones.
 Young (small) squash contains less seeds and moisture so they will crisp up quickly.
 Instead of slicing in fry sticks, you may also cut the veggies in slices for zucchini chips.

-- Almond flour – Use blanched flour or unblanched almond meal.
-If you love gluten-free almond flour recipes, check out this complete, free resource!
+- Almond flour – Either blanched flour or unblanched almond meal will work for this recipe.

 - Parmesan cheese – For best texture use grated parmesan instead of finely shredded.
 If using commercial grated parm, be sure sure to read labels to make sure no gluten-containing ingredients have been added.
 For a dairy-free and vegan recipe, substitute an equal amount of nutritional yeast.

-- Seasoning – A mixture of Italian seasoning, garlic powder, onion powder, salt and pepper.
+- Seasoning – I use a mixture of Italian seasoning, garlic powder, onion powder, salt and pepper, but you can get creative here, like adding a little spicy cayenne or smoky paprika.

 - Egg – Helps adhere the breading to the zucchini sticks.
 Two egg whites may be substituted for the egg.